-- Define teamwork and its importance in caring for children and youth in care. - Describe the skills and process needed for effective teamwork. - Understand the importance of shared vision, purpose and goals in teamwork. - Understand your role as a caregiver, including supporting the plans for a child or youth's safety, permanence and well-being. - Understand the various roles of others working with the child or youth. - Identify the steps to making decisions as a team.
+- 1. Define teamwork and its importance in caring for children and youth in care. - 2.
+Describe the skills and processes needed for effective teamwork. - 3.
+Identify the value of shared vision, purpose and goals in teamwork. - 4.
+Recognize your responsibilities as a caregiver, including supporting the plans for a child or youth's safety, permanence and well-being. - 5.
+Understand the various roles of others working with the child or youth. - 6.
+Identify the steps to making decisions as a team.